MadimetjaMadix/Big_Data_Stuff/README.md

 ### ans:

 (a) the diameter?
-	-Diameter is log(p)
+- Diameter is log(p)

 (b) the connectivit?,
-	-Arc connectivity is log(p)
+- Arc connectivity is log(p)

 (c) the bisection width.
-	-Bisection width is p/2
+- Bisection width is p/2

 (iii.)
 Repeat the above for a 3-Dimensional cube of p processors?